e0ipso/entity_process_callback/README.md

-**THIS IS NOT A MODULE.
-YOU CAN'T ENABLE IT.
-FOLLOW THE INSTRUCTIONS.**

-## Installation

-  1. You can just `drush dl entity_process_callback` and drush will download it into your .drush folder.
-(Alternately, you can obtain the package another way and copy the folder into .drush yourself.)
-  1. Run `drush cc drush`.

-You can start using the drush command.
-Try with `drush epc --help`.

-## Features
 Many times you want to execute an operation over a list of entities.
 Sometimes you will want to retroactively apply a default value to a certain field, other times you will want to export the articles tagged as Drupal to a CSV file, etc.